 3. Many therapists will see a limited number of clients for a reduced fee.
-At any given time, John sees two clients on his caseload for next to nothing, and other therapists with souls may have a similar practice.
+At any given time, our therapists each see two clients on their caseload for next to nothing, and other therapists with souls may have a similar practice.

 5. If you struggle with addiction, you qualify for free counselling through St. Mary's Hospital's Substance Use Program.
 Unfortunately, there is a waiting list.
 You may also want to check out Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), which are excellent, free support groups with meetings every day in Kitchener, Waterloo, and Cambridge.